-In the shorter version of this paper [15] we established Theorem 4.3 for the special case k = 4, which is the smallest interesting case, and is sufficient for establishing separation results between calculi (Section 6).
+In the shorter version of this paper [18] we established Theorem 4.3 for the special case k = 4, which is the smallest interesting case, and is sufficient for establishing separation results between calculi (Section 6).

 Our strategy for proving Theorem 4.3 is to follow Palamidessi's general scheme and define an algorithm which works in two phases: distribution followed by election.
 In the distribution phase we distribute names around the ring so as to convert it into a complete graph of processes which can all interact with each other.
 Then in the election phase we elect the winner.
-In both phases the methods used will be quite different from those of Palamidessi in the $\pi$ -calculus setting.
+In both phases the methods used will be quite different from those of Palamidessi in the π -calculus setting.

 It was shown in [17] that pure public boxed MA can solve leader election on fully-connected symmetric networks (so that in fact the open capability is not needed).
 However it turns out that the electoral system presented there is not suitable for our present purposes.
-The general form is $n_0[Q_0] |$ $\cdots | n{k-1}[Q{k-1}]$ , and within each $Q_i$ we have sequences of capabilities which mention all the $n_j$ (j < k).
+The general form is $n_0[Q_0] \mid \cdots \mid$ $n{k-1}[Q{k-1}]$, and within each Q_i we have sequences of capabilities which mention all the n_i (j < k).
 If we are to start from a ring, it would seem that these capabilities must start off distributed round the ring, from where they are then formed into sequences during the distribution phase.
 But it does not seem possible to do this within pure public MA.
+This is because in order to build up a sequence of capabilities involving names acquired from round the ring we would have to be able to either (1) modify a process P into a process M.P (where M is an in or out capability), or (2) take a process M.P and modify P to produce M.P'.
+Neither of these options is possible with the reduction rules (In), (Out) and (Open).
+(Option (2) is possible with communication, but we are here considering pure public MA.)
 We therefore use a different electoral system for the election phase, which is "flat", in the sense that we do not have sequences of capabilities which seem to have to come from different processes in the original ring.